 Your Kids Will Have a Good Time

 R2D2 in the kids club was the highlight for him.
+He still talks about it months later!
 Pirate night was also great fun!
-Don’t forget to bring a pirate costume!!
+(Don’t forget to bring a pirate costume!)
 I don’t think it’s possible for a kid to have a bad time on the Disney cruise.
-Unlimited ice cream = guaranteed a good time.

 The staff love kids!

 The servers in the restaurants go out of their way to win over your little ones.
+Our server had jokes, paper airplanes, and other games ready for my three-year-old at every meal.
 This extra mile service was definitely appreciated when my son was a bit grumpy and the servers worked hard to cheer him up.

-Remy is the best!
+Disney’s Remy Restaurant is the best!

-The adults-only restaurants are amazing.
+The adults-only restaurants are amazing, seriously AMAZING!
 We booked one night at Remy and it was literally the best meal I have ever had in my entire life.
-We eat out a lot too!
+We are not novice diners either.
 The service was exceptional, the food delicious and the wine pairings were great as well.

 They aren’t cheap!

 I have only been on one other cruise line, NCL, and I went on it without kids, so I don’t have a great comparison to other cruises.
 It’s worth saying that I found my NCL cruise to be of similar quality in terms of service, food, and amenities.
 The only thing missing was the “Disney-ness”

 There are lines everywhere.